milan-sony/milan-sony/README.md

 🌏  I'm Based in India

-🌱  Currently on a self taught journey to become a developer
+🌱  Currently on a self taught journey to become a full-stack developer

 💡  Let's talk about <span><b>#webdesign, #webdevelopment, #python, #arduino and #IOT</b></span>